 Proposal

 This study aims to quantify each mentee’s connections with their primary mentor, with other mentors, and with mentees using SNA, and then to study how these various connections with others in the program are related to the mentee’s sense of belonging in the program and to their improvement in a set of key developmental outcomes (i.e., academic performance, depression, anger, and delinquent behaviors) over the course of the intervention.
 The reasoning for this approach is to understand which relationships matter most in an adolescent mentorship program.
 I hypothesize that as youth’s social network grows over the course of the intervention, their sense of belonging will also grow.
 However, the comparative effects of connections with each relevant party (primary mentor, other mentors, mentees) on growth in sense of belonging will be exploratory.
 Furthermore, I aim to expand our understanding of the most pertinent relationship ties in a mentorship intervention by analyzing which types of ties (i.e. ties with the mentor vs. ties with other youth in the program) are most associated with improvement in the developmental outcomes, and the extent to which a sense of belonging in the program mediates the effect of social ties on improvement in these developmental outcomes.

-XX
+For this thesis, aim to answer the following research questions.
+My first research question is: Does an individual’s social network correlate directly with their sense of belongingness?
+Additionally, what type of social network connection is the strongest indicator of belongingness in the program?
+I hypothesize that a youth’s growth in social network across time in a youth mentoring program will correlate highly with the change in belongingness.
+Next, for research question 2, I ask: How strong of a mediator is belongingness between a youth’s social connections and developmental outcomes (i.e., academic performance, depression, anger, and delinquent behaviors)?
+Figure 1 presents my proposed mediation model.
+I hypothesize that the more connections a youth participant has, the higher their sense of belonging will be.
+This higher sense of belonging will be associated with improved developmental outcomes (i.e., academic performance, depression, anger, and delinquent behaviors).

-CHAPTER II: METHODS
+CHAPTER II: METHOD

 Study Protocol